karanjilka/laform/README.md

     'attr' => [] // default is empty array

     //lable text - string
-    'label'   => '' // no default value, if not set label will not be displayed
+    'lable'   => '' // no default value, if not set lavle will not be displayed

     //lable attributes - array
     'label_attr'   => [] // default is empty array

     //template name
     'template' => '' // default is whatever set in config

-    //plain - true/false
-    'plain' => true // if set to true then it will ignore the config default class. default is false

     //custom wrapper prefix - can contain html 'prefix'   => '' // default is empty